60 Beaver Dam Rd, Plymouth, MA 02360, USA

 Owned By: Mass Audubon

-This varied 481-acre property features a winding coastal stream bordered by freshwater wetlands.
-It offers 3 miles of trails through meadows and woodlands, along ponds, swamps, and streams.
-Also consider the Town of Plymouth’s Foothills Preserve, directly across the street, and Beaver Dam Conservation Area, down the road heading south.
+The 481-acre Tidmarsh Wildlife Sanctuary is a varied property in the Manomet section of Plymouth.
+It features a winding coastal stream bordered by freshwater wetlands, plus 3 miles of trails through meadows and woodlands, along ponds, swamps, and streams.

 The largest freshwater ecological restoration ever completed in the Northeast took place at this site, converting a working cranberry farm to a wildlife preserve.
 Among the many benefits were the return of river herring and muskrat back to Beaver Dam Brook, after a long absence.